artalar/reatom/docs/src/content/docs/recipes/custom-operator.md

 description: How to create custom operators to improve your code and modularize it
 ---

-All atoms and actions by default includes [pipe operator](/core#atompipe-api) for simple extending and composing.
-You can create your own operators to improve your code and modularize it.
+All atoms and actions by default include the [pipe operator](/core#atompipe-api) for easy extending and composing.
+You can create your own operators to enhance your code and make it more modular.

-We assume that you already read [core](/core) docs.
+We assume that you've already read the [core](/core) docs.

 ## Prefix and types